kevinrosenfield/kevinrosenfield.com/_posts/2021-3-12-Agent-based-modeling.md

 </p>

 <p>
 In most models, as in the wolf-sheep model, agents also have unique x- and y-coordinates, making them <i>spatially explicit</i>.
-This makes the models a much more realistic in some ways.
+This makes the models much more realistic in some ways.
 As in the real world, sheep can only eat from food patches they are physically close to.
 </p>

 <p>